mburnayev/CatFinderinator3000/pi/README.md

 # README
 ## Configuring the RPi
-run `setup.sh` with sudo and everything should get nicely configured `setup.sh` features three stages:
+Run `setup.sh` with sudo and everything should get nicely configured `setup.sh` features three stages:
 - Stage 1: Setting up the Raspberry Pi
 - Stage 2: Downloading and installing Python 3.9.2
 - Stage 3: Setting up the Python virtual environment

-additional details can be found inside the script
+Additional details can be found inside the script

 setup.sh also requires a txt file that has the desired IP address on the local network you want the RPI to try to obtain by default

 ## Note to self:
-- Reattach with `tmux attach`
+- Reattach with `tmux attach` once logged in
-- If after the script is stopped, restarted, and the camera can't be found, unplug it and plug it back in and look in /dev/ for thelowest video# -> that will be the new capture index
+- If after the script is stopped, restarted, and the camera can't be found, unplug it and plug it back in and look in /dev/ for the lowest video# -> that will be the new capture index
-- Restarting the pi will reset index back to 0
+- Restarting the pi will reset /dev/video index back to 0

 ## Resources
 Resources used to create setup script: